-Diversity and inclusion have been a priority and a factor considered in the nomination of any member to the Board as demonstrated by the recent Board appointments of Judy E. Cotte and Margaret C. Montana in 2020 and the newest appointments of Heidi L. Dutton and Diane A. Kazarian to the Board in 2022.
-The Board nominees are currently made up of four women, representing 44% of the Board.
-On February 22, 2021 the Board approved the following 2025 targets in the Diversity and Inclusion Policy regarding representation of directors on the Board, which include:
+Diversity and inclusion have been a priority and a factor considered in the nomination of any member to the Board as demonstrated by the recent Board appointments of Ms. Dutton and Ms. Kazarian to the Board in 2022 and the newest appointments of Ms. Hooper and Mr. Muslih in 2023.
+The Board nominees are made up of five women, representing 50% of the Board.
+On February 22, 2021, the Board approved the following 2025 targets in the Diversity and Inclusion Policy regarding representation of directors on the Board: